 Lands designated 'Natural Tidal' reflect those designated as "Important Environmental Areas" by the Vancouver Fraser Port Authority (VFPA).
 These areas hold significant environmental value to both the upland terrestrial environment and the marine environment.
 These intertidal zones are important habitats for fish and birds.
-These zones are also key areas for food and shelter for other plant and animal life and VFPA prohibits the development in these areas.
+These zones are also key areas for food and shelter for other plant and animal life and VFPA prohibits the development of new recreational docks in these areas.